Positive Behavioural Support Policy

 Reactive Strategies and Data

 These strategies are designed to keep the person safe and provide ways to act quickly if the person is distressed.
 The plan should give clear instruction to staff on how they should intervene in the early stages to prevent further escalation.
 The plan includes one or more non-restrictive strategies for responding to instances of behaviours of concern.
-Where physical intervention, managing of actual or potential aggression, disengagement, and medication are included these are not included without a clear rationale and are assessed as part of the multi-disciplinary process.
 They are always the least restrictive option to keep the person and their teams safe.
-We adhere to the STOMP agenda and will always seek to understand the functions of behaviour, analyse data and manipulate antecedents to avoid conditions which the person finds difficult by developing a capable environment with well trained staff.
-Data is analysed by PBS practitioners and champions.
-Some of our staff hold a Level 4 in PBS.
+We adhere to the STOMP agenda and will always seek to understand the person, analyse data and focus on environmental antecedents to avoid conditions which the person finds difficult by developing a capable environment with well trained staff.
+Data is analysed by PBS practitioners and managers.
+Some of our staff have completed level 4 competencies in PBS.
 Team meetings play a crucial role in involving support teams and developing implementation plans.
-PBS has enabled a number of people from longstay hospital with complex presentations to have behavioural PRN removed completely.
+PBS has enabled a number of people from long stay hospital with complex presentations to have behavioural PRN removed completely.
 We have clear data of enhanced quality of life.
 We compare annual data on ABCs, use of PRN and safety interventions.
-It is rare that physical interventions are used as staff understand low level signs of arousal and are quick to respond using proactive strategies.
+It is extremely rare that physical interventions are used as staff understand low level signs of arousal and are quick to respond using proactive strategies.

 Safety Interventions and Least Restrictive Practice

 We train in Safety Interventions to support Reactive Plans.
 We recognise that any model is not effective if it is not supported by experienced managers leading their staff teams.
 We use our safety and wellbeing assessments to support positive risk-taking tailored to individual’s needs –and these are informed by Positive Behavioural Support Plans.
 Person Centred Risk Assessments cover each identified area of positive behavioural support.
-Our Positive Behavioural Support plans are supported by the British Institute of Learning Disability (BILD) accredited Safety Intervention training and NAPPI, Non Abusive Psychological and Physical Intervention training.
-We train that this is a last resort action to maintain safety.
+Our Positive Behavioural Support plans are supported by the British Institute of Learning Disability (BILD) accredited Safety Intervention training.
+We train that this is a last resort action to maintain safety and all our individualised intervention plans are approved annually through the Restraint Reduction Network.
 We strongly believe that incidents of aggression should be managed with non-aversive techniques and with a strong focus on de-escalation.
-Withdrawal of staff in the home environment if possible is always a preferred option.
-A major aspect of the training is to outline levels of behaviour and appropriate responses to it.
-It reinforces PBS strategies by raising awareness of verbal and non-verbal communication and the affect this can have on both the individual displaying the behaviour and the supporting staff member.
+Withdrawal of staff in the home environment is always a preferred option.
+The training reinforces PBS strategies by raising awareness of verbal and non-verbal communication and the affect this can have on both the distressed person and the supporting staff member.
 The importance of understanding that behaviours of concern are primarily socially constructed needs to be understood to reduce and positively manage potential instances of behaviours of concern.
 Staff learn techniques that involve active listening and how to respond to incidents in a way that deescalates the behaviour and potentially avoid a crisis.
 They will learn about offering choices but avoid sensory overload.
 Staff learn that appropriate limits in relation to behaviour are best received when a positive choice and consequence are stated as early as possible, at first signs of escalation, as this is when it is most effective.
 This is implemented in service user support on a person specific basis and used alongside techniques relating to interrupting an aspect of behaviour and redirecting the individual’s attention..
 It is important we enable staff to understand how their behaviour and attitude can impact the behaviour of those they are supporting.
-An outcome for staff is not to be totally focused on the behaviour but to see the person’s qualities and individuality.
+An outcome for staff is not to be focused on the behaviour but to see the person’s qualities and individuality.
 The physical aspect of the course does not teach participants ‘self-defence’ techniques.
-It enables staff to protect themselves and others from injury if they encounter someone engaging in destructive behaviour.
-They are taught that physical interventions are a last resort after all other techniques have been unsuccessful.
-Risk of potential physical restraint and all the interventions within the course have been independently assessed as not to be high risk to service users or staff.
-Individual service user safety assessments are an import part of the positive behavioural support process to ensure that risk is managed on a person -centred basis.
-Staff are taught the importance of recording behavioural incidents on ABC (Antecedent, Behaviour and Consequence).Any instances of harm are recorded on an Accident and Incident Form and safety assessments are comprehensively reviewed by PBS Practitioners and Managers.
-These form part of a continual review process for updating support documents, analysing data and determining the functions of behaviour.
-In reality it is rare that we require any physical intervention across all our support services.
-Annual data is available.
+It enables staff to protect themselves and others from injury if they encounter someone in distress and at risk.

 Leadership and Learning and Development.